What’s the Best 3-Month-Old Sleep Schedule?

 Wake times for 3-month-old babies

-Your little one may only be able to face 60 minutes of awake time in the mornings but happily keep their peepers open for closer to two hours come the afternoon.
+Your little one may only be able to face 60 minutes of activities and awake time in the mornings but happily keep their peepers open for closer to two hours come the afternoon.

 As always, look out for their tired cues, which signal it’s time to start prepping for their next sleep.